 Fashion companies that have implemented JAGGAER ONE spend management solutions have succeeded in increasing the number of qualified suppliers working with them.
 On-boarding of suppliers and their periodical evaluation become more efficient, and buying organizations are able to manage more collaborative improvement plans with their strategic and preferred suppliers.

 Transparency is of critical importance in meeting the new demands placed on corporate governance.
 Supply chains are frequently anything but straightforward, with main contractors and several sub-contractors often involved in the supply chain.
 Companies must be able to monitor the risk and the quality of the whole supply chain and report to internal auditors and demonstrate compliance to external regulators.

 A further requirement in meeting these needs is native integration with ERP systems, information providers’ tools and databases, to get fast and easy access to supplier information, including enriched information on sustainability and reputation as well as certified financial data.
 With so much of the business decentralized through brands, business units and production plants, the procurement function in fashion concerns also need powerful collaborative tools with the most sophisticated IT security governing authorizations and permissions etc.

 Thanks to our long collaboration with the industry, many of its leading players now rely on JAGGAER solutions to meet their needs in procurement and supplier management , including roughly half of Italy’s leading fashion groups.

-If you would like to find out more about JAGGAER solutions for the fashion industry, get in touch to Matteo Ambrosioni, Account Director and Head of fashion vertical at JAGGAER Italy, via email@example.com
+If you would like to find out more about JAGGAER solutions for the fashion industry, get in touch to Matteo Ambrosioni, Account Director and head of the fashion vertical at JAGGAER Italy, via email@example.com